USRSE/usrse.github.io/_events/repeated/carcc-systems.md

   - RDATE;TZID=America/New_York:20220421T130000
 ---

+*Reoccurring monthly: Third Thursday of the month, 1pm ET*

 The Systems-Facing track of the CaRCC People Network will focus on aspects relevant to the execution of research computing and data systems.

 Topics include: